-The police baton banged along steel bars, the sound stabbing at my stirring brain.
+The police baton banged along steel bars, stabbing at my slumbering brain.

-I sat upright as the ceiling seem to drop on my head.
-“Oww,” palms cradled my oversized skull, powder coated eyeballs winced at my surroundings, while scents of stale socks combined with urine and soured cheese singed my sinuses.
-My throat was clogged with thick glue along and my tongue slick with sand.
-If this was awake, shoot me now.
+Heaving upright, the ceiling seemed to drop on my head.
+“Oww!”
+Palms cradled my oversized skull.
+Powder coated eyeballs winced at the grey surroundings.
+Scents of stale socks combined with urine and soured cheese singed my sinuses, and my tongue was slick with sand.
+If this was awake, shoot me now!

 “Um…” Yep, my ability to form words was lost in my sludge filled brain.

-The Sergeant took his cup while slipping his baton into his accoutrement belt.
+The Sergeant sipped from his cup, while slipping his baton into his accoutrement belt.
 “You’re in the drunk tank, young lady.”

-“OH maannnn,” lowering my heavy head as far as my stiff neck would allow.
+“OH maannnn.”
+My heavy head dropped as far as my stiff neck would allow.

-“And there’s that: ‘I’ve stuffed-up look’,” the Sergeant using his mug as a pointer.
+“And there’s that: ‘I’ve stuffed-up look’.”
+The Sergeant pointed at me with his mug.

 “Now comes the ‘oh, shit, how did I stuff up,’ look.”
 The constable snorted into his coffee mug.

 Fingers raked through tangled hair, mixed with grass and dried mud that covered my shirt.
-“What the fuck!”
+“What the hell!”
 Amazing how those three little words echoed inside the cubicle cell.
-But, classed as vintage by my peers was my bicycle relic, beside me.
+But–classed as vintage by my peers– was my bicycle relic, resting beside me.
+In jail!

-“Your father said to let you sleep it off and he‘ll come an’ fetchya after he’s dropped your Nan at church.”
+“Your father said to let you sleep it off and he‘ll come and fetch ya after he’s dropped your Nan off at church.”

-Head down repeating that mantra, “I’m dead.”
+Head down.
+I repeated the mantra, “I’m dead.”
 Not from the cops.
 But dad.
-And I couldn’t remember a damned thing to talk my way out of it.
+And I couldn’t remember a damned thing to even try and talk my way out of it.